 We have regular social events such as getting together for dinner and drinks.
 We have also had trips to try out Hobie Cat sailing, guest talks, and discussion sessions on sailing rules.
 More ideas for fun sailing get-togethers are always welcome.

 Before becoming a member, why not come out with us first?
 See below for details of how to arrange a trial sail.
 If you like it, you can become a fully signed up member.
 It lasts one year, and both individual and family membership is available.
-If you’re here for a finite time, for example if you’re studying or on a work placement, we may be able to offer you pro-rata membership – just ask!
-Read more….
+If you’re here for a finite time, for example, if you’re studying, on a work placement, or here for the short-term while planning to move here, we may be able to offer you pro-rata membership – just ask!

 How much does it cost?